Self Building

 Types of building permit

-The most common types of building permits are those linked to opening a wall or putting up some types of new structures.
+The most common types of building permits are those linked to opening a wall or putting up some type of new structure.

 A builder is most likely to require a permit for plumbing, electrical, insulation, HVAC, framing, certain attached structures such as decks, and certain detached structures such as guest houses and large sheds.

-The cost for building permit depends on the location and the quantitative features of a project.
+The cost of a building permit depends on the location and the quantitative features of a project.
 That being said, costs for permits can range from $50 for small remodeling projects to upwards of $2,000 for major construction or upgrades.

 To know the exact costs, it is advisable to contact your local building department ahead of time to ask about the fiscal requirements.